Case Studies: Overview

 Case study 6 – City Air-Quality Sensor Network

-The continuous-distribution surface, end to end: random_variable columns (Normal / Uniform / Exponential / Erlang / categorical / mixture), arithmetic and comparison on them, analytic moments and Monte-Carlo fallback, and conditional inference.
-It is the first study driven primarily through ProvSQL Studio, where PDFs, mixture DAGs, and simplifier before/after views make the machinery visible.
+The continuous-distribution surface end to end: random_variable columns (Normal / Uniform / Exponential / Erlang / categorical / mixture), arithmetic and comparison on them, analytic moments with Monte-Carlo fallback, and conditional inference.
+The first study driven primarily through ProvSQL Studio.

 Case study 7 – Peer-Review Assignment and Knowledge Compilation